fabianzhafran/avatar-duel-01/README.md

 ## Credits

-All images and description are taken from :
+All images and descriptions are taken from :
 - [Avatar Wikia](https://avatar.fandom.com/wiki/Avatar_Wiki)
 - Google Images